 Operators handle incoming messages repeatedly.
-The only safe moment for stopping an operator without the risk of loosing any messages is right after the operator has finished processing messages and is just about to look for more messages in its incoming pipes.
+The only safe moment for stopping an operator loosing any messages is right after the operator has finished processing messages and is just at messages in its incoming pipes.
 This is exactly what the terminateAfterNextRun() method does.
-It will schedule the operator for shutdown after the next set of messages gets handled.
+I operator for shutdown after the next set of messages gets handled.

-The unprocessed messages will stay in the input channels, which allows you to handle them later, perhaps with a different operator/selector or in some other way.
-Using terminateAfterNextRun() you will not loose any input messages.
-This may be particularly handy when you use a group of operators/selectors to load-balance messages coming from a channel.
-Once the work-load decreases, the terminateAfterNextRun() method may be used to safely reduce the pool of load-balancing operators.
+The unprocessed messages will stay in the input channels, which allows you to handle them late different operator/selector or in some other way.
+Using terminateAfterNextRun() you will not loos.
+This may be particularly handy when you use a group of operators/selectors to load-balance mes channel.
+Once the work-load decreases, the terminateAfterNextRun() method may be used to sa load-balancing operators.